 One of the most obvious choices to improve your backyard entertaining game is a swimming pool.
 Not everyone has the space to put in a pool, or the budget as they are expensive.
 There are also extensive local planning regulations for swimming pools so be sure to check with your local authorities for the specifics in your locale.

-The downsized and preferred option for many people is of course a hot tub or a swim spa.
+The downsized and preferred option for many people are hot tubs or a swim spa.
 Without as significant an investment of money or space, your backyard entertainment could be notched up a level while your stress levels drift away in the bubbles.
 A hot tub is an excellent choice for someone who likes to get wet, but without the headache of maintaining a full swimming pool.
 Being able to use it year round is an added bonus and it can even improve your property value if you’re trying to justify it to loved ones.
 This is one addition your friends and family are sure to enjoy.
 Like swimming pools, some localities have specific rules for installing a hot tub, so contact your local authorities for the rules that might apply to you.

 If you have a landscaped garden, showing it off can be half the fun of owning it and is an excellent way to entertain if you have an interested audience.
 Make sure you have access to the different garden areas with a proper pathway, as well as lighting if you want to enjoy it at night.
 Consider adding a water feature for a bit of contrast, whether a simple fountain, a small fish pond, or a babbling brook.
 Let your imagination soar and show off your creative spark.
 If you want to share that creativity, you could even designate an outdoor studio or craft space to share in the fun with your friends and family.